rubymonsters/ruby-for-beginners/22_scopes.md

 the variable `number`.

-Instead, when the control flow enters the method `add_to` Ruby will create a new empty local scope, and it will define a new local variable `number` which is assigned the number `3` that was passed to the method.
+Instead, when the control flow enters the method `add_to` Ruby will create a new local scope, and it will define a new local variable `number` which is assigned the number `3` that was passed to the method.
 This new variable `number` is *local* to the method's scope, and therefor this is a *different* variable than the one on the very first line, in the outer scope.

 We found the following a good metaphor for scopes:

-When Ruby enters a method, then that's like it enters a shiny, new, empty room in a house.
+When Ruby enters a method, then that's like she enters a shiny, new room in a house.
 With her, she brings the objects that are passed as arguments to the method call.
-In the example above it brings an object that is number `3`.
+In the example above she brings an object that is the number `3`.

-Now, as soon as Ruby enters the method, it sticks post-it notes on the objects, according to the argument list from the method definition.
-In our example that is the argument name `number`.
-From now on, in this room, there's a known local variable that has a value assigned: The number `3` with the post-it note `number` on it.
+Now, as soon as Ruby enters the method, she sticks post-it notes on the objects, according to the argument list from the method definition.
+In our example that is the name `number`.
+So from now on, in this room, there's a known local variable that has a value assigned: The number `3` with the post-it note `number` on it.

 In our example, the outer scope and the scope of the method `add_two`, are two different rooms, and there are two different post-it notes sticked on